 - This recipe is intended for a round Belgian waffle maker, but hash brown waffles can be made in any waffle maker.
 Please note your waffle quantity and times may vary based on model of waffle maker.

-- Savory waffle topping ideas: a fried egg, avocado, salsa, greek yogurt, sour cream, caramelized onions, sautéed mushrooms, sliced tomato, shredded cheese, guacamole.
+- Savory waffle topping ideas: a fried egg, avocado, salsa, sour cream, caramelized onions, sautéed mushrooms, sliced tomato, shredded cheese, guacamole.

-- Nonstick cooking spray, used repeatedly on waffle irons, can cause a sticky buildup, making your waffle iron more sticky over time.
+- Nonstick cooking spray, used repeatedly on waffle irons, can cause a sticky buildup that's difficult to clean off.
 I suggest using butter or oil instead of nonstick spray.

 It was delicious!
 My husband doesn't like breakfast casseroles much because the hash browns and meats are mushy.
 Using the components in a waffle maker allowed them to become crispy and the result was delicious!
 After reading that someone had a sticking problem I over-oiled my waffle iron but found that was unnecessary and was able to make 4 more waffles without re-oiling and had no sticking issues at all!
 Great job on the recipe!